 2.1 On application and payment of the fee set out in the Scale of Charges the Committee of the Canine Control may at its discretion grant the title "Field Trial Champion" (F.T.Ch.) to a dog that wins a Championship Stake and to any dog winning a total of ten points in Field Trials.
 A full five points must be won in an Open or Championship Stake.
-See also Definition of Terms, Clause 7.13
+All eligible dogs must have a qualifying certificate also Definition of Terms, Clause 7.13